KavyasriS/ElectionAssistant/README.md

-# CDEO Civic Assistant (2026 Indian Assembly Elections)
+#  Civic Assistant (2026 Indian Assembly Elections)

 An authoritative, real-time digital assistant designed for the **2026 Indian Assembly Elections**.
 This application serves as the **Chief Digital Election Officer (CDEO)**, providing verified polling data, civic education, and a countdown to Counting Day.